Skip to content

 • Don’t bury the septic system covers.

 • Don’t drive over or plant vegetation with large root systems on your leach field.
-If you need assistance locating your leach field, contact your local Health Department.
-In Steuben County, Indiana, call their office at (260) 668-1000, ext.
+If you need assistance locating your leach field, contact your local health department.
+In Steuben County, Indiana, call the Health Department at (260) 668-1000, ext.
 1500 or visit their webpage by clicking here.

 • Use water efficiently.
 Try to spread water usage throughout the day.
 Use high efficiency toilets, aerators on sinks, and select the proper washing level for each load of laundry that you wash.
 Spread laundry through the week instead of washing it all on a single day.